breatheco-de/content/src/content/lesson/learners-starting-guide.md

 ## Local Setup

-*To run Learnpack locally, ensure you have Node.js installed, as well as the technology stack required for your chosen tutorial (e.g., Python for Python tutorials).*
+*To run Learnpack locally, ensure you have Node.js installed and the technology stack required for your chosen tutorial (e.g., Python for Python tutorials).*

-1. First, you will need to install the correct dependencies in your system depending on the setup.
+1. First, you will need to install the correct dependencies in your system, depending on the setup.
 For instance, I'll make an example of how to run Learnpack locally using Python and Node.
 This is the example repo: [Python Beginner exercises](https://github.com/4GeeksAcademy/python-beginner-programming-exercises)